 Samples should be taken within the first 30 minutes of a qualifying storm if possible.
 A qualifying/measurable storm is an event with rainfall greater than 0.1 inches and is at least 72 hours from the previously measurable storm event.
 Monitoring requirements do not apply to storm events greater in magnitude than the 10-year, 24-hour storm event (unless otherwise specified by KPDES).

-To assist facilities in clearly understanding how their stormwater quality is changing over time, here is a simple spreadsheet [link to doc] to track results.
+To assist facilities in clearly understanding how their stormwater quality is changing over time, here is a simple Excel spreadsheet to track results.

 LFUCG has created a Stormwater Monitoring Guidelines for further information on monitoring procedures, numeric reference points and monitoring parameter overviews.
 The State of Kentucky also has Standard Operating Procedures for biological, physical, chemical and habit monitoring and assessment, including the use of in-situ (in-field) water quality meters and calibration.
 The EPA has also completed an Industrial Stormwater Monitoring and Sampling Guide for additional information.